ibm-cloud-docs/account/attach-detach-tags.md

 {: #detach-api}
 {: api}

 You can programmatically detach tags by calling the [Global Search and Tagging - Tagging API](/apidocs/tagging#detach-tag){: external} as shown in the following sample requests.
 The allowed values for the `tag_type` query parameter are: `user` for user tags and `access` for access management tags.
-The following example shows how to detach an access management tag that's called `project:myproject` from a service instance:
+The following example shows how to detach an access management tag that is called `project:myproject` from a service instance:

 1. Find the unique identifier for your resource by calling the following command: